Professional Reviews

 • And more…

-I drove around the block in my Peugeot 207 Sport while Drive Safety was running, and I was quite impressed by the accuracy of the driving report that was generated when I got home.
-The report was easy to read and used color-coding to show me dangerous figures (such as the number of times I drove over the speed limit or hit my brakes harder than usual).
-It also sent alerts to the parental app warning of dangerous driving (for example, if your kid goes over the maximum speed you want them to drive at).
+I drove my dog to the vet and was impressed by the accuracy of the driving report.
+The report was easy to read and used color coding to show me dangerous statistics (such as the number of times I drove over the speed limit or hit my brakes harder than usual).

 FamiSafe Features

-You can also choose if you want the driving report to use miles or kilometers — which is a pretty cool customization feature.
+It also sends alerts to the parental app warning of dangerous driving — for example, if your kid goes over the maximum speed you want them to drive at, and you can choose if you want the driving report to use miles or kilometers — which is a pretty cool customization feature.

-Overall, I was pretty impressed with Drive Safety.
+Overall, I was pretty impressed with FamiSafe’s Driving Report.
 It’s an excellent way to ensure your kids stay safe on the road, and it worked really well in my tests.

 Activity Reports